sidebar hamburger menu

 # export HTTPS_PROXY=http://proxy.domain.com:port

-You can define these settings in the KernelCare config /etc/sysconfig/kcare/kcare.conf.
+You can define these settings in the KernelCare config /etc/sysconfig/kcare/kcare.conf, for example:

 $ cat /etc/sysconfig/kcare/kcare.conf